skandavaidyanath/website/content/courses/rl-course/_index.md

     weight: 1
 ---
 {{% alert note %}}
-First couple of posts in the series are out!
-Third post will be out soon!
+Third post out now!
+Some small yet significant changes made to the first two posts.
 {{% /alert %}}

 > "I always wondered how it would be if a superior species landed on earth and showed us how they play chess.
 I feel now I know."